Villard-de-Lans: World War II

 During World War II, Villard-de-Lans was host to the only Polish high school in Occupied Europe.
-There is a plaque on the old building memorializing the names of the numerous students and teachers were deported to camps by the occupying force during the war.
+There is a plaque on the old building memorializing the names of the numerous students and teachers who were deported to camps by the occupying force during the war.

 The region was home to several thousand Poles, people in hiding, military defectors and evaders, as well as members of the French Resistance.
 Due to these circumstances, and its proximity to Grenoble, the historically rural and mountainous commune of Villar-de-Lans became a refuge for the resistance against the German occupation and led to the formation of the Maquis du Vercors, a group of fighters that were part of the French Forces of the Interior.

 After the war, Charles de Gaulle paid homage to the fighters of the Vercors by visiting Villard-de-Lans in 1948.
 During his visit, de Gaulle gave a speech in which he tried to discuss the controversy, which was still very strong at the time, vis-à-vis the attitude of Free France's leader and allies regarding the Maquis du Vercors.